SenorGeese/ModdingDocs/docs/source/guides/importpilotmodel.rst

 Creating a Northstar mod
 ^^^^^

-Follow this guide to create a Northstar mod
+Follow this guide to create a Northstar mod.
-Create a folder that matches this file structure
+Create a folder that matches this file structure.
-Only create the weapons folder and everything else within it if you made a pov model
+Only create the weapons folder and everything else within it if you made a pov model.

 ..
 Directory Structure for Northstar Mod
 ::